og1764/CITS3200_17/README.md

     <li>zipfile</li>
 </ul>

+Now that the web app is live on heroku always make sure to update the requirements.txt file with any new packages you are using to prevent the app from breaking.

 ### Folder structure

 To keep our code nice and clean we need to seperate different files into different folders.
 We should have a templates folder that will contain all our html files.
 A static folder will that will contain static files, in other words all our css, images and javascript files.
 When we add our python scripts we should probably also make a folder for them aswell.